SAP-samples/teched2022-IN280/exercises/ex4/ex44/readme.md

     In the *Alerting* page one alert per registered cloud service and since the last data collection is listed.

     >
     > *Note:* for the TechEd session we are not in a real environment.
-As attendees have registered own Cloud Integration services in SAP Cloud ALM connected you will find same kind of alerts several times for the same Cloud Integration tenant.
+As attendees have registered own Cloud Integration services in SAP Cloud ALM connected you will find the same kind of alerts several times for a particular Cloud Integration tenant.
     >
     > Every 5 minutes SAP Integration Suite is pulled for monitoring data.
-Therefore you might have to wait until the next data collection yuntil your activated alert get listed in the alerting section
+Therefore you might have to wait until the next data collection until your activated alert get listed in the alerting section
     >

-3. Use the *Filter* icon the right side to filger for alerts *JMS Queue Capacity*
+3. Use the *Filter* icon the right side to filter for alerts *JMS Queue Capacity*

     *Enter* `JMS Queue Capacity` in field *Alert Name* and *apply* for the filter

     <br>![](/exercises/ex4/images/HMAlertingFilterCapacity.png)

     >
-    > As the resulting list may be long you may have to use the brower search for looking for the relevant Cloud Integration service.
+    > As the resulting list may be long you may have to use the browser search to squeeze down the list and see the relevant Cloud Integration service.
 The service is listed in column *Managed Components*.
     > In real environments this kind of browser search isn't necessary.
     >

-4. *Click* on on the alert *JMS Queue Capacity*
+4. *Click* on the alert *JMS Queue Capacity*

     <br>![](/exercises/ex4/images/HMAlertingCapacity.png)